 Ms. Blair is founder, CEO and lead coach at ARTiculate: Real&Clear, a communications company which has grown exponentially since its inception.
-She is an active member of Toastmasters International and was a former board member of VASTA – the Voice and Speech Trainers Association.
+She is an active member of NSA and is on the board of the Colorado Chapter.
+She is a former board member of VASTA – the Voice and Speech Trainers Association.
 She is on faculty for the Denver Center for the Performing Arts and has been adjunct faculty for a number of universities.
 Hilary holds an MFA in acting from the National Theatre Conservatory and a BA from Yale University.

-She has held positions as business communication coach at the Denver Center for the Performing Arts, as well as a Customer Relationship Manager position in the financial industry with the Federal Reserve Bank Houston, TX, and in healthcare as a development specialist in some of Denver’s leading Level 1 trauma centers (Swedish Medical Center and Denver Health Medical Center).
+She has held positions as business communication coach at the Denver Center for the Performing Arts, Customer Relationship Manager for the financial industry with the Federal Reserve Bank Houston, and in healthcare as a development specialist in some of Denver’s leading Level 1 trauma centers (Swedish Medical Center and Denver Health Medical Center).

-She earned an MM in Music from Baylor University, a PhD from the University of North Texas in Musicology, a Master of Divinity from Iliff School of Theology and executive coach training through CTI (Coach Training Institute).
+She earned an MM in Music from Baylor University, a PhD in Musicology from the University of North Texas, a Master of Divinity from Iliff School of Theology, and executive coach training through CTI (Coach Training Institute).

 Courtney Cauthon, PhD

-Courtney Cauthon, PhD is forward-thinking researcher, educator, and artist.
+Courtney Cauthon, PhD, is a forward-thinking researcher, educator, and artist.
 She is driven by projects that bring together her love of theatre and communication with her desire for creating a more equitable world.